huangyjhust/3D-RU-Net/README.md

 Code for the paper entitled "3D RoI-aware U-Net for Accurate and Efficient Colorectal Cancer Segmentation"(https://arxiv.org/abs/1806.10342).

-The latest codes are now released.
-Weights and a preprocessed test fold will be uploaded in a few days (Due to remote control failures to my workstation in these days, it may take longer).
+The latest codes along with weights and a test fold are now released.

 Tips: a recent attempt that transfers training and inferencing to fp16 data format can further enlarge applicable volume sizes.